soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/secure-sharepoint-online-sites-and-files.md

 ## Capability overview

-Recommendations for SharePoint Online team sites draw on a variety of Office 365 capabilities.
-For highly confidential sites, Azure Information Protection is recommended.
-This is included in Enterprise Mobility + Security (EMS).
+Recommendations for SharePoint Online team sites draw on a variety of Microsoft 365 capabilities.
 The following illustration shows the recommended configurations for four SharePoint Online team sites.

 ![Recommended configuration for SharePoint sites](media/SharePoint site configurations.png)